MaazMS/Docker/command/README.md

    1. open browser within docker host and `http://ip:port`
    1. outside docker host we can not access it.
 1. second use IP of docker host and map port inside docker container to a free port on docker host.
-    1. To map port docker container port to localhost port using `-p` paramater.
+    1. To map port docker container port to localhost port using `-p` parameter.
     1. `docker run -p 80:5000  kodekloud/webapp`
     1. here port 80 is localhost port and port 5000 is docker container port.
     1. We can not map to same port on docker host more than once.